samyuktha0312n/CoffeeSalesDashboard/README.md

 ### 5.Sales of the Individual:
 Al Parinds is the top-selling individual, followed by Rov Der and Jan Feb Mar Apr May.
-This suggests that certain individuals are more effective in selling coffee than others.

 ### 6.Loyalty Card Usage:
 More customers have loyalty cards than do not.